misiektoja/instagram_monitor/docs/configuration.md

 instagram_monitor --set-webhook-url
 ```

 Paste the complete HTTPS URL at the hidden prompt.
-Instagram Monitor validates it then updates `WEBHOOK_URL` in `.env` without displaying the value.
+Instagram Monitor validates it then updates only `WEBHOOK_URL` in `.env` without displaying the value.
+Standard Discord and public `ntfy.sh` URLs select the matching request format automatically.
+Configure `WEBHOOK_PROVIDER` in `instagram_monitor.conf` for a self-hosted or compatible endpoint.
 Use `--env-file PATH` with this command to select another dotenv destination.

 You can use operating system environment variables instead of a file.
 Set them with `export` on Linux, Unix, macOS or WSL: